 Trakai Tours

-3. Wander Through Vilnius Old Town
+3. Vilnius Old Town

 Exploring Vilnius Old Town is an essential experience for anyone visiting the Lithuanian capital.
 Stepping into this UNESCO World Heritage site is like stepping back in time.
 The cobblestone streets, historic buildings, and charming atmosphere create a truly enchanting ambiance.

 In the Old Town, you’ll find a unique mix of architectural styles, including Gothic, Renaissance, Baroque, and Neoclassical.
-Strolling through the winding streets, you’ll encounter iconic landmarks such as Vilnius Cathedral and St. Anne’s Church, both boasting impressive architectural details.
+Strolling through the winding streets, you’ll encounter iconic landmarks such as Vilnius Cathedral and St. Anne’s Church, both with impressive architectural details.

-4. Challenge Your Senses at the Museum of Illusions
+4. Museum of Illusions

 It’s worth a stop, even just for an Instagram photo in the café.
 Admission is 12 Euros for an adult, which can be bought in the museum or online.